 Do you suspect that your Houston employer has withheld pay, wages, benefits, or other compensation from you?
 That could be a violation of federal and state law.
 Contact Attorney Brian White & Associates, P.C. to find out how our Houston wage and hour lawyers can help you fight to hold your employer accountable and recover the compensation you’re owed.

 Wage and hour disputes can be confused and overwhelming.
 You probably have a ton of questions.
-That’s why our Houston law firm offers a free initial case evaluation.
+That’s why we offer a free initial case evaluation.
 This way, you have the opportunity to sit down and tell your side of the story to an attorney with decades of experience handling wage and hour cases like yours.
-So, give our law office a call to arrange your free consultation today.
+Contact our law office a call to arrange your free consultation today.

 How Can Attorney Brian White & Associates Help If I Have a Wage and Hour Dispute?

 There are state and federal laws in place to protect employees from unfair wage practices.
 Under the law, employers not only have to treat employees with respect, but also pay a fair and agreed-upon wage.
 Additionally, employers have to satisfy certain mandatory conditions – such as issuing overtime pay and keeping meticulous records.

 However, not all employers follow the law.
 Why?
 Your employer is in the business of making money.
 The more you work and the less they pay, the more money they can pocket.
 So, some employers engage in practices that violate wage and hour regulations.
 When you catch on, they hope that you’ll be too scared to say anything for fear of losing your job, or that their word will carry more weight than yours.